mertzlumio/mini/README.md

 - 📒 **Notes**:
   - Notes are saved locally.
   - File path is defined in `config.py`.
+  - Additionally the system prompt for the cloud API also make the task addtion possible by recognising user propmt which implies tasks.

 - 🔐 **Minimal UI**:
   - Resizable and always-on-top.